changyi2018/CBRN.github.io/seminar.md

 ---

 ## **<center>Registration</center>**
-If you are interested in receiving information about future seminars, please fill out the following survey form: http://hk.mikecrm.com/4GHAgZg.
+If you are interested in receiving information about future workshops, please fill out the following survey form: [here](http://hk.mikecrm.com/4GHAgZg).
 Please feel free to share this information with anyone else who may be interested.

-## **<center>Seminar Schedule</center>**
+## **<center>Workshop Schedule</center>**
 Upcoming events

 Coming soon